commitsmart/career/backend/README.md

 ## Description

-You have to implement an REST API for a simple core banking system.
+You have to implement a REST API for a simple core banking system.
 Think of your personal bank account experience.
 When in doubt, go for the simplest solution.

 No UI needed.